Bitvis VIP Specification Coverage

 Comments

-Any line in the requirement- or map files beginning with ‘#’ will be treated as a comment, meaning it will be ignored by the VHDL and python scripts.
+Any line in the Requirement- or Map files beginning with ‘#’ will be treated as a comment, meaning it will be ignored by the VHDL and python scripts.
 Note that in-line comments are not supported.

-Example of valid and invalid usage in requirement list file:
+Example of valid and invalid usage in Requirement List file:

 # This line will be treated as a comment